Look after your health when the nights get darker…

 - Exercise – it can be hard to feel motivated to keep active as the nights draw in but just 20 minutes of brisk walking, jogging, cycling or house work that raises your heart-rate can really help you feel more energetic and happier.

 - Get daylight – natural daylight supports our circadian clock and help us sleep at night.
-So even if you seem to go to work when it’s dark and also go home when it’s dark – get out in the lunch hour – even better use it as a time to do your daily exercise.
+So even if you seem to go to work when it’s dark and also go home when it’s dark – get out in your lunch hour – even better use it as a time to do your daily exercise.

 - Sleep – get plenty of good quality sleep.
 It essential for good mental and physical wellbeing.
 Cut down stimulants such as caffeine and alcohol as they can disrupt our body clocks and impact the quality of our sleep.